%20Intro.jpg)

 The following Sunday I was questionably mentioning

-to my wife I wonder how many people actually pay attention to
+to my wife I wonder how many people actually pay attention to the words

-an example since it is often a weekly part of worship services,
+it is often a weekly part of worship services, especially in the liturgical

-especially in the liturgical churches.
-The version I am most used
+churches.
+The version I am most used to reciting says, "forgive us

-those who trespass against us."
-I proposed that every time
+our trespasses, as we forgive those who trespass against us."
+I

-we speak those words we are asking God to treat us the same as
+proposed that every time we speak those words we are asking God to treat

-we treat others.
-That should cause a heart to pause, if we truly
+us the same as we treat others.
+That should cause a heart to pause,

-came up as a communion hymn.
+Service" came up as a communion hymn.
 The third verse particularly

 caught my attention.